 \subsection{Assumptions}

-Let $\Omega$ be a non-empty open subset of $\mathrm{End}_d^k$ or of $\mathrm{Poly}_d^k$ such that each $f\in\Omega$ has the following properties.
-Observe that most of the objects below (all except $J_k$) are assumed to depend holomorphically on $f\in\Omega$ and the notations display this dependency.
+Let $\Omega$ be a non-empty open subset of $\mathrm{End}_d^k$ or of $\mathrm{Poly}_d^k$ such that each $f\in\Omega$ fulfills the properties described below.
+Observe that most of these objects (all except $J_k$) are assumed to depend holomorphically on $f\in\Omega$ and our notation reflects this dependence.
 For example, $p\colon f\mapsto p(f)$ is the holomorphic motion of the saddle point given in Assumption \ref{saddle} and $\Lambda$ corresponds to the holomorphic motion of the hyperbolic set $\Lambda(f)$ from Assumption \ref{hyperbolic}, i.e. $x\in\Lambda$ is a function $f\mapsto x(f)$ given by this holomorphic motion.
 Another observation is that the most important case is $k=2$.
 When $k\geq3$, the dynamics on the last $k-2$ coordinates is not very important.
-However, the point iii) in Assumption \ref{10} prevents us from taking product maps. \begin{enumerate} \item There exist two disjoint holomorphic discs $U_+,U_-\subset\Cb$ and two constants $R>2$, and $\rho>10$ such that $f$ contracts the cone field $C_\rho$ on $\mathcal U:=\mathcal U_+\cup\mathcal U_-$ where
+However, item iii) in Assumption \ref{10} prevents us from taking product maps.
+The reader may refer to Figure \ref{fig:1} for an illustration of some of the assumptions. \begin{enumerate} \item There exist two disjoint holomorphic discs $U_+,U_-\subset\Cb$ and two constants $R>2$, and $\rho>10$ such that $f$ contracts the cone field $C_\rho$ on $\mathcal U:=\mathcal U_+\cup\mathcal U_-$ where

-\item There exist two disjoint holomorphic discs $V_+,V_-,\subset\Cb$ such that, if we set
+\item There exist two disjoint holomorphic discs $V_+,V_-\subset\Cb$ such that, if we set

 then \begin{itemize} \item $\overline V_\pm\subset U_\pm,$ \item $f^2$ contracts the cone field $C_\rho$ on $\mathcal V,$ \item $f^2$ is injective on $\mathcal V_\pm$ and $\overline{\mathcal V}\subset\overline{\mathcal U}\subset f^2(\mathcal V_\pm).$ \end{itemize} Moreover,